massoncheg/forgejo-docs/admin/logging-documentation.md

 - `USER`: User email address to send from.
 - `PASSWD`: Password for the smtp server.
 - `RECEIVERS`: Email addresses to send to.
-- `SUBJECT`: **Diagnostic message from Gitea**.
+- `SUBJECT`: **Diagnostic message from Forgejo**.
 The content of the email's subject field.

 ## Log Groups

-The fundamental thing to be aware of in Gitea is that there are several log groups:
+The fundamental thing to be aware of in Forgejo is that there are several log groups:

 - The "Default" logger